 The buckwheat flour known as soba, though, has many more uses than noodles alone.

-Local farmers often used buckwheat to make soba gaki, a porridge-like dish obtained by adding water to the flour and quickly stirring over low heat.
+Local farmers often used buckwheat to make soba gaki, a dumpling-like dish obtained by adding water to the flour and quickly stirring over low heat.
 Soba gaki was preferred to noodles in many households, as the rough hand-milled flour was hard to work with.

 As it happens, this traditional dish is also the best to fully appreciate the aroma and flavor of the soba flour, which is why in this workshop, we have a soba gaki tasting.